-event category full term short term specifications standard surgical surgery performed on the wrong surgery on wrong body part Defined as any surgery performed on a body part NQF body part that is not consistent with the correctly documented informed consent for that patient.
-Surgery includes endoscopies and other invasive procedures.
-Excludes emergent situations that occur in the course of surgery and/or whose exigency precludes obtaining informed consent.
+event category full term short term specifications standard surgical surgery or other invasive procedure surgery on wrong body part Defined as any surgery or other invasive procedure NQF performed on the wrong site performed on a body part or site that is not 1A consistent with the correctly documented informed consent for that patient.
+Surgery or other invasive procedure includes, but is not limited to, endoscopies, lens implants, lesion removal, injection into joints.
+Excludes emergent situations that occur in the course of surgery or other invasive procedure and/or whose exigency precludes obtaining informed consent.